Merced County Truck Accident Lawyers

 Getting Distracted While Driving

-In addition to fatigue and speeding, distracted driving is a leading cause of truck collisions.
-Like many drivers of smaller vehicles, big rig operators often check their phones and text while driving despite regulations prohibiting handheld devices on the road.
-Accidents can occur when a big rig operator texts or looks at their phone, even for a brief period of time.
+In addition to fatigue and speeding, distracted driving is a common cause of truck collisions.
+Like many drivers of smaller vehicles, some big rig operators may check their phones and text while driving despite regulations prohibiting handheld devices on the road.
+It’s important to remember that this also applies to other motorists, as they can also cause collisions when distracted.

-Distracted driving, as well as driving under the influence of drugs or alcohol, contribute to serious accidents involving big rigs and other vehicles.
-In the trucking industry, the misuse of prescription drugs and stimulants is common, as operators use them to stay awake for extended periods.
+Distracted driving, as well as driving under the influence of drugs or alcohol, contributes to serious accidents involving big rigs and other vehicles.
+The misuse of prescription drugs and stimulants can cause impairment, affecting a driver’s ability to operate any vehicle — whether it’s a commercial truck or a standard passenger car.

 Inadequate Maintenance

 In some cases, accidents aren’t caused by operator negligence but by negligent maintenance.
 Truck companies may neglect to maintain essential components like brakes and tires.
-This neglect poses the risk of sudden malfunctions, leading to the big rig swerving into oncoming traffic or jackknifing and causing a major wreck.
+This neglect poses the risk of sudden malfunctions, which may lead to the big rig swerving into oncoming traffic or jackknifing and causing a major wreck.

 What Makes Truck Accidents Unique?